IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :CustomZipDownloadServiceUrl
 ++++++++++++++++++++++++++++

 The location of the "Standalone Zipper" service.
 If this option is specified, the Dataverse installation will be redirecing bulk/mutli-file zip download requests to that location, instead of serving them internally.
 See the "Advanced" section of the Installation guide for information on how to install the external zipper.
-(This is still an experimental feature, as of v5.0).
+(This is still an experimental feature, as of Dataverse Software 5.0).

 To enable redirects to the zipper installed on the same server as the main Dataverse Software application: